Genius Invokation TCG: Reception

 In mid-November 2022, shortly before the release of Genius Invokation TCG, some players had already recreated the mode as a Tabletop Simulator mod, based on officially released information.
 Around the time the mode was launched, it attracted the attention of many Chinese TCG enthusiasts.
-Youxiputao editor Dai Homer reported that player activity increased significantly shortly after the release of the mode, with miHoYo's cloud gaming service Genshin Impact · Cloud in China experiencing longer queues of players waiting to play.
+Youxiputao editor Dai Homer reported that player activity significantly increased shortly after the release of the mode, with miHoYo's cloud gaming service Genshin Impact · Cloud in China experiencing longer player queues.
 The mode also gained popularity outside of China, trending on X in Japan upon release and prompting an unofficial Swiss format tournament series from the English-speaking community shortly after.

 The launch of Genius Invokation TCG received positive comments from critics, with many comparing them to other titles such as Hearthstone and Gwent.
-CBR's Andrew DiLullo suggested that the mode could expand Genshin Impact's audience.
 Editor Guo Su wrote on Youxiputao that Genius Invokation TCG would enrich the fan-created content scene of Genshin Impact, noting that Genius Invokation TCG has more randomness than other game modes, making it more engaging for live streaming and interaction with viewers.
 Dai Homer also pointed out that the mode's popularity helps more players understand the world of Teyvat itself, thanks to its references to the main game.
 Xunyang, an editor at GameRes, praised the launch of the mode as being well-handled, saying that the game had already laid the groundwork in early versions, "with sufficient foreshadowing".